-As with COVID-19, all parties involved in construction projects are best advised to collaborate in finding solutions.
+All parties involved in construction projects are best advised to collaborate in finding solutions.
 More time spent planning ahead and thinking strategically about procurement is likely to be the first step towards successful cost management.

 This publication is for general information only and does not seek to give legal advice or to be an exhaustive statement of the law.
 Specific advice should always be sought for individual cases.